 Now that you know what kind of acne you have and what it generally needs from a spot treatment, we can start exploring specific options.
-But before that, we need to address a few major questions in the spot treatment department.
-For instance, should spot treatments sting and burn?
-Is popping allowed?
-Are there really spot treatments that get rid of acne overnight?
-Read on to determine fact from fiction.
+But first, let’s address a few frequently asked questions regarding spot treatment.

-You may have heard that the best acne spot treatments are the ones that burn or sting.
-That spot treatments need to be “extra-strength” and that burning sensation is “proof” that it’s working.
-Unfortunately, the complete opposite is true: when your skin burns or stings, it’s trying to send you a message that something bad is happening.
+You may have heard that the best acne spot treatments are the ones that burn or sting, or that spot treatments need to be “extra-strength” 💪 and that burning sensation is “proof” that it’s working.
+That’s nonsense.
+In fact, the complete opposite is true: when your skin burns or stings, it’s trying to send you a message that something damaging is happening.

-The myth that you can tell an acne product is working if it burns or stings probably originated from the use of rubbing alcohol on minor scrapes and wounds.
-If you haven’t tried it, applying rubbing alcohol to a wound often hurts worse than actually getting wounded because it stings so badly, but it can kill any bacteria that may have gotten into the wound, making it a helpful first-aid tool in a pinch.
-The key part of that, though, is “in a pinch.”
-Anything that causes serious burning or stinging is not actually that great for your skin.
-Those feelings are clear signals from your skin saying that it’s being damaged.
-Even though it might be killing bacteria, it is also slowing down wound healing and irritating the skin, and when it comes to acne treatment, that is a very big deal.
+This myth probably originated from the use of rubbing alcohol on minor scrapes and wounds.
+If you haven’t tried it – applying rubbing alcohol to a wound often hurts worse than actually being wounded in the first place, because it stings so badly.
+Yet, it can kill any microbes 🦠 that may have gotten into the wound, making it a helpful first-aid tool in a pinch.

 Myth #2: Popping Pimples is Always Bad!

-One of the big debates in skin care right now is whether or not popping pimples is bad for you.
-Our take is fairly straightforward: you should avoid popping pimples excessively, but occasional popping is not the end of the world, especially if you know how to pop a pimple.
+One of the big and enduring debates in skin care is whether or not popping pimples 💥 is bad practice.
+If you’re a fan of this practice, well, don’t worry, our take is fairly straightforward.
+You should avoid excessively popping pimples because this can increase inflammation and skin damage, but occasional popping is really not the end of the world.
+Especially if you know how to do this safely and effectively.

-To pop a pimple properly, wash your hands and your face in cool water.
+To pop a pimple properly, always start by washing your hands 🧼and your face in cool water.
 Then, gently use the pads of your fingertips to press down and in toward the center.
-Be careful not to use your fingernails, as that will almost certainly cause scarring.
-You can try this from several different angles, but if blood or clear fluid starts to come out, or if it won’t pop, then you need to stop, wash your face and hands again, and leave it alone.
-This can be frustrating, but forcing things will only make it more swollen and visible.
+Don’t use your fingernails, as that will almost certainly cause scarring.
+Witch hazel is a good astringent for afterward, but take care with sensitive skin.

 Myth #3: Acne Spot Treatments Can Get Rid of Acne Completely!

 If you’ve had acne for a while, you already know this one is a myth.
-Even the best acne spot treatment only lessens the severity of acne, and usually only does so temporarily.
-The real key to clear skin is gentle, consistent skin care.
+Even the best acne spot treatment 🥇products only lessen the severity of the appearance of the spots, and then only temporarily.
+The real key to a clear complexion is gentle, consistent care.

-Our other bit of advice is to make sure your skin care routine is gentle.
-As you may have noticed from the descriptions of the various kinds of acne, it all starts because the skin is inflamed, and many times, irritation is the cause of this inflammation.
-It might sound backwards, but many acne treatment systems are so harsh that they can actually irritate the skin and cause more acne.
+Our other bit of advice is to make sure your routine is gentle.
+As you may have noticed from the descriptions of the various kinds of acne, it all starts because the skin is inflamed, and many times, irritation is the main culprit behind this inflammation.

-At Exposed Skin Care, we use a combination of scientific and natural ingredients to help you get rid of acne without causing more, and our treatment system is only three simple steps.
+At Exposed Skin Care 🏆, we use a combination of scientific and natural ingredients in our products, such as tea tree oil, green tea, witch hazel, etc. These and more help you get rid of acne long-term.
+Also, our treatment system is only three simple steps.
 Our Basic Kit contains, well, the basics: a Facial Cleanser, a Clearing Tonic, our Acne Treatment Serum to be used in the morning, and a Clear Pore Serum to be used at night.

 The “I Only Have Five Minutes, What Do I Do?”
 DIY Spot Treatment

-This is a tricky one, but it happens all the time.
-We oversleep or get ready in the dark, and only notice a breakout as we’re about to walk out the door.
-If you only have a few minutes, it might feel like there’s no hope, but we found a clever DIY solution that could be the perfect last-minute spot treatment: green tea ice cubes.
+If you only have a few minutes, it might feel like there’s no way to see to a sudden breakout.
+However, we have found this clever DIY solution that could be the perfect last-minute ⌚ spot treatment: green tea ice cubes.

 The “This Has to Disappear in the Next Hour!”
 DIY Spot Treatment

-It can be hard to feel confident about your big presentation tomorrow when you notice a breakout forming just before you go to bed.
-Luckily, you have all night to improve the situation.
-In this case, we recommend an aloe vera spot treatment, and depending on what kind of acne you have, you can add either lemon juice or green tea extract.
+It can be hard to feel confident about your big presentation tomorrow with a breakout forming just before you go to bed.
+Luckily, we have an all-night solution 🌙.
+In this case, we recommend an aloe vera spot treatment, and depending on what kind of acne you have, you can add either lemon juice or green tea extract to fortify its effects.